 Dau Pagoda

 Dau Pagoda is located in Tri Qua ward, in the center of the typical historical and cultural relic area of the north.
-It was built at the beginning of the 3rd century, in a region that later became a centre for Buddhism.
-Visitors to Dau Pagoda not only pray for peace but also to see with their own eyes the unique architecture of the “the oldest pagoda in Vietnam”.
+It was built at the beginning of the 3rd century, in a region that later became a center for Buddhism.
+Visitors to Dau Pagoda not only pray for peace but also to see with their own eyes the unique architecture of “the oldest pagoda in Vietnam”.

-In Buddha’s main sanctuary, there is a large statue of the female genie Phap Van, seated on a lotus flower which is why the pagoda is also called Phap Van Pagoda.
+In Buddha’s main sanctuary, there is a large statue of the female genie Phap Van, seated on a lotus flower, which is why the pagoda is also called Phap Van Pagoda.

 Phat Tich Pagoda